balllapp/site/versions/index.md

 ### v1.41
 - Added zooming with two fingers.
 - Removed zooming with two fingers due to inconsistent borders.
-- Also fixed many, many bugs (ants).
+- Also fixed many, many bugs and ants.

 ### v1.40
 - You can now pan the screen in select mode.
 - You can also move balls in select mode.

 ### v1.37
-- Added Plank Ball, which is basically a stationary ball.
+- Added Plank Ball, which is basically a stationary wall.
 - Rearranged balls in the add ball page.
-- Prevented stationary balls from being flicked.
+- Prevented stationary balls from being flicked when added.
-- Fixed a bug where the arrows are not hiding.
+- Fixed bug where the arrows are not hidden.

 ### v1.36
-- Made exploders explode more explode-ly and accurately.
+- Made exploders explode more explode-like and accurately.
-- Added more suitable options menus for balls.
+- Added more suitable option menus for balls.
-- Fixed the app not saving the read/unread state of versions and other preferences using string sets.
+- Fixed the app not saving the read/unread state of versions and arrow preferences.

 ### v1.35
-- New ball: Exploder Ball.
+- New ball: Exploder Ball!
-- Added a setting to read all new versions. (like this one)
+- Added a setting to read all new versions, like this one.
-- Boom!

 ### v1.34
-- Balls can now change colour using an interesting color picker.
+- Balls can now change colours using an interesting color picker.
 - Made some settings: animations for versions (on/off) and advanced colour pickers (on/off).
-- Changed some icons and rearranged some options menus.
+- Changed some icons and rearranged some option menus.

 ### v1.33
 - Made the versions page keep track of whether a version is new or not.